Prajval143/Management_System_For_Vendors/README.md

 # Management System For Vendors

    - Application is built using Django and Django-Rest_Framework.
-   - Manges Vendors , Purchase Orders and Vendors Performance by Tracking the Purchase Order
+   - Manages Vendors , Purchase Orders and Vendors Performance by Tracking the Purchase Order

 ## Prerequisites :-